Buruh Tani: Composition in hiding

-At the time, he owned only a guitar that he had purchased during his studies at Universitas Dr. Soetomo (Unitomo).
-Safi’i had developed his guitar skills relatively late, beginning during his years at a Technical High School (STM) in Tuban.
-Whilst recovering from his injury from the kidnapping and remaining in hiding at a safehouse, Safi’i wrote several anti–New Order songs; one of which was Pembebasan.
+Whilst recovering from his injury from the kidnapping after returning to Lamongan in November 1996, Safi’i wrote several anti–New Order songs; one of which was Pembebasan.
+He previously owned a guitar that he had purchased during his studies at Universitas Dr. Soetomo (Unitomo), a private university in Surabaya.
+However, Safi'i stated that dueing the making of the song he relegated to only his mouth and hand percussion as he was unable to get a guitar.
 The song’s lyrics explicitly call out these groups and urge them to "unite in solidarity to seize back democracy."
 Gerung et al. (2023) interprets the continuing stanzas as conveying the inevitability of resistance and the eventual success of the reformation movement with the liberation of the working class and envisioning the creation of a new social order under a path toward transformation and improvement over existing conditions.
 Whilst Hariyadi (2020) interprets a description of a discovered condition of a classless society, implying that equal justice for all citizens would be created under the workers, peasants, students, and the urban poor as its "rulers."
 The following stanzas of the song invited the people to pursue the goal of a life liberated from various systems or rules perceived as restricting societal existence.
 Believing such society without the New Order could exist, even if a million action must be taken.
 Drawing from his background, Safi’i sought to unite these four segments as a united front.
 Having little access to foreign revolutionary music and knowledge in foreign language, Safi’i had to take reference from Indonesian Revolutionary era songs such like "Halo, Halo Bandung" and "Garuda Pancasila".

+Safi’i Kemamang protesting for the independence of Timor-Leste and the fall of Suharto alongside Indonesian pro-democracy students in 1998.